hashicorp/terraform/website/docs/commands/environment-variables.html.md

 ## TF_IGNORE

-If `TF_IGNORE` is set to "trace", Terraform will output debug messages to display ignored files and folders which is useful when debugging large repositories with `.terraformignore` file.
-For example:
+If `TF_IGNORE` is set to "trace", Terraform will output debug messages to display ignored files and folders.
+This is useful when debugging large repositories with `.terraformignore` files.

 ```shell
 export TF_IGNORE=trace
 ```

-For more detals on `.terraformignore`, please see [Excluding Files from Upload with .terraformignore](docs/backends/types/remote.html#excluding-files-from-upload-with-terraformignore)
+For more details on `.terraformignore`, please see [Excluding Files from Upload with .terraformignore](/docs/backends/types/remote.html#excluding-files-from-upload-with-terraformignore).